top of page

 What is an antenuptial agreement ?

-We've heard it all... among others being that spouses prefer not to enter into a prenuptial agreement due to it being a pre-emption for an inevitable divorce and thus dooming the marriage before it has even started....its bad luck to enter into such an agreement.
+We've heard it all... among others being that spouses prefer not to enter into a prenuptial agreement due to it being a pre-emption for an inevitable divorce and thus dooming the marriage before it has even started....its bad luck to enter into such an agreement and the list goes on.

 Well, although we can't advise anyone on what superstitions they must believe in, we can provide the facts and respective consequences and allow people to decide for themselves what they would consider to be in their best interests.